AdobeDocs/experience-manager-65.en/help/assets/xmp-writeback.md

 >[!NOTE]
 >
 >Filtering works only for the properties derived from XMP sources in asset binaries.
 For the properties derived from non-XMP sources, such as EXIF and IPTC formats, the filtering does not work.
 For example, the date of asset creation is stored in property named `CreateDate` in EXIF TIFF.
-AEM stories this value in the metadata field named `exif:DateTimeOriginal`.
+AEM stores this value in a metadata field named `exif:DateTimeOriginal`.
 As the source is a non-XMP source, filtering does not work on this property.

 1. To open Configuration Manager, access `https://[aem_server]:[port]/system/console/configMgr`.
 1. Open the **Adobe CQ DAM XmpFilter** configuration.